 The ASN.1 in this clause uses the same format and coding conventions as described in Annex A of TS 38.331 [2].
+Upon receiving a message with the field absent, the UE releases the current value.

 Transfer syntax for SLPP messages is derived from their ASN.1 definitions by use of Basic Packed Encoding Rules (BASIC-PER), Unaligned Variant, as specified in ITU-T Rec.
 X.691 [4].
 The encoded SLPP message always contains a multiple of 8 bits.